- Home

 Normally, cells multiply and die in an orderly way, so that each new cell replaces one lost.
 Cancer develops when cells become abnormal and keep growing.
 These abnormal cells may turn into cancer.

 When a cancer begins in abnormal blood cells, it is known as a blood cancer.
-The three main groups of blood cancers are lymphoma, leukaemia and myeloma.
+The 3 main groups of blood cancers are lymphoma, leukaemia and myeloma.

 Lymphoma is cancer of the body’s lymphatic system.
-In lymphoma, abnormal white blood cells called lymphocytes grow and multiply uncontrollably, and can form a lump (tumour), usually in a lymph node.
+It happens when white blood cells called lymphocytes become abnormal.
+This means they grow uncontrollably and form a lump (tumour), usually in a lymph node.

-If abnormal lymphocytes continue to build up, they can spread through the lymph vessels to form a tumour in another part of the lymphatic system or, occasionally, in an organ outside the lymphatic system, such as the liver or lung.
+If these abnormal lymphocytes continue to build up, they can spread and form a tumour in another part of the lymphatic system or, sometimes, in an organ outside the lymphatic system, such as the liver or lung.
+This is still non-Hodgkin lymphoma, not another type of cancer.

 Sometimes other types of cancer spread to the lymph nodes.
 This is not lymphoma.
 For example, breast cancer that has spread to the lymph nodes is still called breast cancer.